-Human food cats can eat rich in protein that are safe for cats
+Human food cats can eat that are rich in protein

 It bears repeating.
 Cats are obligate carnivores.
 They need meat to live.
 Not only is it safe for your cat to eat the following foods but the ingredient list on her cat food should name one of these as a primary ingredient.
 Just remember to cook everything thoroughly (including the raw fish) and trim off the fat so it doesn’t give Kitty a tummy ache.